-The South Coast Vintage Car Club Incorporated (SCVCC) committee recommends the club adopt a new constitution which is the NSW Fair Trading (NSWFT) Model Constitution (without modification).

-This would replace the previous constitution adopted in the mid 1980's when the association was incorporated.
+In November 2024 the South Coast Vintage Car Club Incorporated (SCVCC) resolved to adopt a new constitution which is the NSW Fair Trading (NSWFT) Model Constitution (without modification).
+This replaces the previous constitution which was adopted in the mid 1980's when the SCVCC was incorporated.

-Adoption of the Model Constitution without modifications means that any future changes to it by NSWFT will automatically apply to the SCVCC.
+Adoption of the Model Constitution without modification means that any future changes to it by NSWFT will automatically apply to the SCVCC.